 A liability for the loan is first measured at fair value using a discount rate that reflects a market rate of interest.
 The difference between the amount of the grant received and the fair value of the liability is accounted for as a Government grant and recognized as a reduction of research and development expenses.
 After initial recognition, the liability is measured at amortized cost using the effective interest method.
-Royalty payments are treated as a reduction of the liability.
-If no economic benefits are expected from the research activity, the grant receipts are recognized as a reduction of the related research and development expenses.
+Royalty payments are treated as a reduction of the related research and development expenses.
 In that event, the royalty obligation is treated as a contingent liability in accordance with IAS 37.